Western leaders blast Russia's exit from grain deal that's helped ease global hunger

 "There's no reason for them to do that," Biden said.
 "But they're always looking for some rationale to be able to say the reason they're doing something outrageous is because the West made them do it."

-Caitlin Welsh, a former top adviser in the Obama White House, said Putin knows what he's doing.
+Caitlin Welsh, a former top adviser in the Obama administration, said Putin knows what he's doing.
 Given how many countries depend on Russia for exports and fertilizer, they're wary of opposing Moscow when it comes to the war, according to Welsh.

 "What we're seeing right now is that Russia is threatening food security for people around the world.
 It's using that as an instrument," said Welsh, who now runs the Global Food Security Program at the Center for Strategic and International Studies.
 "I've never seen food security for millions held hostage by a global superpower — and used as a tool."